asdfdotdev/utm.codes/README.txt

 Batch social link creation requires selection of social networks.
 Select networks under Settings > utm.codes to create links for when batch creating social links.

-= What if I need custom paramters in my links? =
+= What if I need custom parameters in my links? =

-Simply add the paramter to your Link URL (e.g. https://example.com/?param=value) and utm.codes will append your utm code values to the end of the url when you save the link.
+Simply add the parameter to your Link URL (e.g. https://example.com/?param=value) and utm.codes will append your utm code values to the end of the url when you save the link.

 == Screenshots ==